Get familiar with the Microblading process. We're here to answer your questions.

 How do I book an appointment?

-Submit our Microblading Consultation form to schedule a consultation or appointment with Melanie or Savannah.
+Submit our Microblading Consultation form to schedule a consultation or appointment with Melanie.

 What payment methods do you accept?

-We accept credit cards (VISA/Mastercard/Discover) deposits on our website, over the phone and in person.
+We accept all major credit cards, deposits can be made on our website, over the phone and in person.
 You may also pay cash in person at the studio.

 Am I A Good Candidate for Microblading?